It is possible to obfuscate relationships by disabling a Dependency.

-Consider that you have a table called Stores that lists all of your retail stores and their location information, and you have another table called Order where each row identifies a transaction and the retail store where the transaction originated.
-There is a Foreign Key defined on Order.StoreID which references the parent Store.StoreID.
+Consider that you have a table called Store that lists all of your retail stores and their location information, and you have another table called Sale where each row identifies a transaction and the retail store where the transaction originated.
+There is a Foreign Key defined on Sale.StoreID which references the parent Store.StoreID.

 Therefore, considering that the requirement is that sales amounts are to be preserved, you might think of shuffling the sales amounts (Sale.saleAmt) column and the Store.storeID column.
 Although that would shuffle sales amounts among stores, it would still leave a statistical hint as to the frequency of transactions produced by individual stores and therefore this may not be sufficient obfuscation.